 Hanneke van Ryswyk is a Welsh-Dutch visual artist living on the Wexford coast.

-Van Ryswyk has held six Irish solo exhibitions since moving to Ireland in 2011 and has been selected to exhibit in the UK, Australia and nationally at The RHA, Dublin, VISUAL Carlow, The Model, Sligo, The Lavit Gallery, Cork and at Wexford County Council.
+Van Ryswyk has held eight Irish solo exhibitions and has been selected to exhibit in the UK, Australia and nationally at The RHA, Dublin, VISUAL Carlow, The Model, Sligo, The Lavit Gallery, Cork and at Wexford County Council.

 She has been awarded residencies at Cill Rialaig, The Tyrone Guthrie Centre, Kultivera, Tranås, Sweden and has been awarded Visual Arts Bursaries by ArtLinks in 2014 and 2019.
 Her work can be found in the Office of Public Works and Wexford County Council collections.

 Her solo exhibition 'Residues of Time' was reviewed by the Sunday Times arts critic John P. O'Sullivan.